 CMFR/Philippines – A reporter for a Manila tabloid was shot at least four times inside her home and died in a hospital in Bacoor City, Cavite province on 6 April 2014.
 Her colleagues said a feud with a police officer was a possible motive for the killing.
 Bacoor is some 25 kilometers south of Manila. […]

 PROVIDING CONTEXT is not a strong suit of the dominant media,* whether in the form of a few paragraphs recalling the background of events, a sidebar, or an entire article recalling the history of the public issues they report on.
 Context is often glaringly absent even in reports on the most complex and publicly-relevant events and issues.

 THE FEBRUARY 18 ruling of the Supreme Court declaring key provisions of the Cybercrime Prevention Act of 2012 (RA 10175) unconstitutional is a victory for free expression.
 But its declaring the provision on libel committed through the Internet constitutional retains one of the most problematic provisions of the Act.

 In 2012 CMFR asked for the repeal of the Act and the crafting of a less restrictive law.
 While crimes committed over the Internet such as child pornography need legal sanctions, the Cybercrime Act throws such a wide net it penalizes even legitimate expressions of opinion online.

-AMERICAN JOURNALIST William “Bill” Thomas died last February 23.
-He was 89.
+AMERICAN JOURNALIST Curtis Bill Pepper died last April 4.
+He was 96.

 17th UP Lopez Jaena Community Journalism Workshop names fellows; Human Rights Advocates Program; and Ranan Lurie Political Cartoon Awards